-- Fed funds rate-This is the rate one bank charges another for overnight use of reserve funds to bring reserves up to requirements.
-Exhibit 2.6 shows the relationship between the fed funds and prime rates and the rates paid on six-month certificates of deposit and Treasury bills. - LIBOR rate-The London Interbank Offered Rate is an international money market rate that represents the average rate offered by banks for interbank placement of Eurodollars.
+- Prime rate-This is the base rate a bank will charge.
+Prime rate, or sometimes below-prime rate, loans are reserved for the bank's most creditworthy customers.
+Rates on other loans are set at a certain percentage above prime rate (such as prime plus 1.25 percent).
+The prime rate is variable; it is adjusted as the cost and availability of funds change. - Fed funds rate-This is the rate one bank charges another for overnight use of reserve funds to bring reserves up to requirements.
+Exhibit 2.6 shows the relationship between the fed funds and prime rates and the rates paid on sixmonth certificates of deposit and Treasury bills. - LIBOR rate-The London Interbank Offered Rate is an international money market rate that represents the average rate offered by banks for interbank placement of Eurodollars.
 Banks add percentages above LIBOR to set the interest rate on a given loan.
+The LIBOR rate will be discontinued by the end of 2021. - Federal Home Loan Bank rates-The Federal Home Loan Bank is often the first source that a bank will turn to if it needs to borrow funds on a longer term basis or to match fund a loan.
+These rates can serve as a good base rate for a bank to use when pricing a loan.